ytakefuji/pypi_executable_package/README.md

 egg file in build folder can be automatically generated:
 $ python setup.py install

+You should test your program (bugcount) before uploading the pypi package.
+For testing, you should download pillbug.png and run the following command:
+$ bugcount pillbug.png

 Option: For testing
 $ python setup.py test